jdmonin/JSettlers2/doc/Readme.developer.md

               and beginning-of-file comments in jsettlers-create-mysql.sql or -postgres.sql
             - Run SOCServer with the old schema and property `-Djsettlers.accounts.admins=adm`;
               startup should print `Database schema upgrade is recommended`
-            - Create an admin user named `adm` using: `java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880`
+            - Create an admin user named `adm` using SOCAccountClient
             - Run DB upgrade by running SOCServer with `-Djsettlers.db.upgrade_schema=Y` property
             - Run SOCServer as usual; startup should print `User database initialized`
             - Run JSettlers.jar; log in as `Adm` to test case-insensitive nicknames.